beego/beedoc/en-US/module/toolbox.md

 ## Healthcheck

-It can check health status of your application.
-E.g.: to check if database is available:
+It can check the health status of your application.
+E.g.: To check if database is available:

 ```
 type DatabaseCheck struct {